miyalab/MiYALAB.ROS2Driver/README.md

-# MiYALAB.ROS2SensorDriver
+# MiYALAB.ROS2Driver
-This repository is sensor driver for ROS2
+This repository is hardware driver for ROS2